ZcashFoundation/zebra/book/src/user/lightwalletd.md

 ## Run tests
 [#run-tests]: (#run-tests)

-The Zebra team created tests for the interaction of zebra and lightwalletd.
+The Zebra team created tests for the interaction of `zebrad` and `lightwalletd`.

+To run all the Zebra `lightwalletd` tests:
+1. install `lightwalletd`
+2. install `protoc`
+3. build Zebra with `--features=lightwalletd-grpc-tests`

 Please refer to [acceptance](https://github.com/ZcashFoundation/zebra/blob/main/zebrad/tests/acceptance.rs) tests documentation in the `Lightwalletd tests` section.